Nevada County DUI Causing Injury Lawyer

 Is DUI causing injury a felony?

 Not always.
 It's a wobbler, so it can be charged as a misdemeanor or a felony depending on the severity of the injuries, your record, and the prosecutor's view.
-Keeping it a misdemeanor is frequently the goal, because a felony brings far harsher consequences.
+Keeping it a misdemeanor is frequently the goal, because a felony brings far harsher consequences — including potential strike status if a great-bodily-injury finding is made.

 Could I really go to prison?